germanamz/nomina-real/README.md

 - Hot module replacement works automatically for React components
 - All calculations and history are stored in browser localStorage
 - The app is fully client-side - no backend server required
+- Tax configuration is loaded at build time from `tax-config.json`

 ## License